blakelaw/blakelaw.github.io/_portfolio/nba-referee.md

 data_with_scores <- cbind(data_for_pca, scores)
 {% endhighlight %}

-Two parameters for prcomp, `scale. = TRUE` and `center = TRUE`, indicate that standardization is performed internally, making prior normalization optional.
+Two parameters for prcomp, <code>scale. = TRUE</code> and <code>center = TRUE</code>, indicate that standardization is performed internally, making prior normalization optional.
 However, standardizing the original dataframe provides flexibility for potential use in other contexts where automatic standardization is not available.
-To interpret the principal components, attention is first given to the relative weights or loadings assigned to each variable by running `print(pca_result$rotation)`.
+To interpret the principal components, attention is first given to the relative weights or loadings assigned to each variable by running <code>print(pca_result$rotation)</code>.

 {% include my_table2.html %}